jensendarren/metasploit-course/README.md

 ## Remote file inclusion

-This is where we can attach a server by read ANY file from ANY server!
+This is where we can attack a server by reading ANY file from ANY server!

 To ensure that this vulerability can be tested on our metasplotable machine we need to enable two php settings within that machine.
 You will need to go directly as a server admin first to that machine and set `allow_url_fopen` and `allow_url_include` to be both set to *On*.
 Note: both of these settings are found in the `/etc/php5/cgi/php.ini` file on the metasplotable sever.